Finding Data: Data on Health

 - National Ambulatory Medical Care Survey series (NAMCS) 1973-1981, 1985, 1989+

 Contains data on medical care provided in physicians' offices.
 It is a continuously sampled survey based on a nationwide sample of patient records.
+More recent datasets may be available on the NCHS site.

 - National Center for Health Statistics (NCHS)